Gamera: Gamera the Brave

-The continuity of the franchise was rebooted a second time with the 2006 film Gamera the Brave, the 12th entry in the series.
-The opening scene of the film, set in 1973, depicts the original Gamera sacrificing himself by means of self-destruction to save a coastal village from three Gyaos.
-33 years later, a young boy named Toru Aizawa finds a glowing, heart-shaped rock near his home, with a small egg lying on top of it.
+The opening scene of the film, set in 1973, depicts the original Gamera, called "Avant Gamera", sacrificing himself by means of self-destruction to save a coastal village from four Gyaos.
+33 years later, a young boy named Toru Aizawa finds a glowing heart-shaped rock near his home, with a small egg lying on top of it.
 A baby turtle hatches from the egg, and begins to grow in size at an alarming rate.
-The turtle, dubbed "Toto" by Toru, quickly forms a bond with the boy and develops the ability to breathe fire and fly.
+The turtle, dubbed "Toto" by Toru after his own nickname by his deceased mother, quickly forms a bond with the boy and develops the ability to breathe fire and fly.
 After consuming the glowing rock found with his egg, Toto fully transforms into the next incarnation of Gamera, gaining the power to defeat a lizard-like monster known as Zedus.
+Zedus was once a normal reptile, but turned into a kaiju by feeding on Gyaos' corpse, and was presumably controlled by the vengeful spirits of the villainous flying creatures.

+In one of novelizations, additional mutants spawned from Gyaos cells made appearances, including Space Gyaos, Barugon, Viras, Guiron, Jiger and its offspring, and Zigra, and Toto fought against a legion of these kaiju.